 Almighty God, we bless you for giving your Son to be the example of Your love for us here on earth.
 Grant that we who are strengthened by his risen presence may follow him in our daily life and always be examples of his compassionate love to all.
-This we ask through the same Christ our Lord.
+May your Spirit strengthen us.
+This we ask in Jesus' name.
 Amen.